W427697/Discord-/MIGRATION.md

 ## From version 7.0.0 to 7.2.0

-#### Addon API are more type-strict
+#### Addon API is more type-strict

 When registering an addon using `@storybook/manager-api`, the addon API is now more type-strict.
-This means if you use typescript to compile your addon before publishing it might start giving you errors.
+This means if you use TypeScript to compile your addon before publishing, it might start giving you errors.

-The `type` property is now required field, and the `id` property should not be set anymore.
+The `type` property is now a required field, and the `id` property should not be set anymore.

 Here's a correct example:
 ```tsx